Zeex/samp-plugin-crashdetect/README.md

 Usage Notes
 -----------

-To get as much helpful output as possible (e.g. line numbers) you need to tell the Pawn compiler to produce debugging information by passing either -d2 or -d3 flag on the command line or through *pawn.cfg*.
+To get source file names, line numbers, etc in backtrace compile your script with full debug information by using either `-d2` or `-d3` flag of pawncc.

 Plugin Options
 --------------